SACHSTech/processing-cpt-aston/README.md

 WRATH OF THE LAMB

-This game is a bullet hell game.
+This game is a bullet hell game, a game genre categorized with difficult "bullets" fired at the player in patterns.

 MOVE with WASD, SHOOt with ARROW KEYS.
 Defeat the Lamb, a multistage boss with terrifiying attacks.
 Defeat him, and you can unlock a secret mode, which makes the game harder.

 There is no score.
 The only objective is to survive and beat the boss.
 You can shoot diagonally, horizantally, vertiacally, and while moving.
+The boss will use his own attacks in creative patterns.
+Be Aware, Be Careful, Don't Panic.

 WARNING: ETERNAL MODE MIGHT BREAK SOME ATTACKS, MAKING THEM HARDER TO DODGE.